Arthur Evans: End and beginning

 In 1893, Evans's way of life as a married, middling archaeologist, puttering around the Ashmolean, and travelling extensively and perpetually on holiday with his beloved Margaret, came to an abrupt end, leaving emotional devastation in its wake and changing the course of his life.
 Freeman died in March 1892.
 Always of precarious health, he had heard that Spain had a salubrious climate.
 Travelling there to test the hypothesis and perhaps improve his physical condition, he contracted smallpox and was gone in a few days.
 His oldest daughter did not survive him long.
 Always of precarious health herself – she is said to have had tuberculosis – she was too weak to prepare her father's papers for publication, so she delegated the task to a family friend, Reverend William Stephens.

 In October of that year Evans took her to visit Boar's Hill, near Oxford.
 He wanted to buy 60 acres to build a home for Margaret on the hill.
 She approved the location, so he convinced his father to put up the money.
 Then he had the tops of the pines cut, eight feet from the ground, on which he had built a platform and a log cabin to serve as a temporary quarters while the mansion was being built.
 His intent was to keep her from the cold, damp ground.
 Apparently she never lived there.
 They were away again for the winter, Margaret to winter with her sister in Bordighera, Evans to Sicily to complete the last volume of the history he and Freeman had begun together.

-In February Evans met John Myres, a student at the British School, in Athens.
+In February, Evans met John Myres, a student at the British School, in Athens.
 The two shopped the flea markets looking for antiquities.
 Evans purchased some seal stones inscribed with a mysterious writing, said to have come from Crete.
 Then he met Margaret in Bordighera.
 The two started back to Athens, but en route, in Alassio, Italy she was overtaken by a severe attack.
 On 11 March 1893, after experiencing painful spasms for two hours, she died with Evans holding her hand, of an unknown disease, perhaps tuberculosis, although the symptoms fit a heart attack also.
 He was 42; she, 45.

 Margaret was buried in the English cemetery at Alassio.
 Her epitaph says, in part, "Her bright, energetic spirit, undaunted by suffering to the last, and ever working for the welfare of those around her, made a short life long."
-Evans placed on the grave a wreath he wove himself of margarite and wild broom, expressive of their innermost feelings, commemorating the event with a private poem, To Margaret my beloved wife, not published until after his death decades later:
+Evans placed on the grave a wreath he wove himself of ox-eye daisies (also known as marguerites) and wild broom, expressive of their innermost feelings, commemorating the event with a private poem, To Margaret my beloved wife, not published until after his death decades later: